 The data protection supervisory authority for private controllers and federal bodies in Switzerland is the Federal Data Protection and Information Commissioner (FDPIC).

-Cookies can be stored temporarily in the browser as "session cookies" or for a specific period as so-called permanent cookies.
-"Session cookies" are automatically deleted when the browser is closed.
-Permanent cookies have a specific storage duration.
-Cookies enable, in particular, a browser to be recognized on the next visit to our website and thereby, for example, to measure the reach of our website.
-Permanent cookies can, however, also be used for online marketing, for example.
+Cookies may be stored temporarily in the browser as "session cookies" or for a specific period as so-called persistent cookies.
+Session cookies are automatically deleted when the browser is closed.
+Persistent cookies have a specific storage duration.
+Cookies enable in particular a browser to be recognized on the next visit to our website, thereby allowing, for example, the reach of our website to be measured.
+However, persistent cookies may also be used for online marketing purposes.

 We use in particular: